-The Healthy Cognition Lab is the research laboratory of Esther K. Papies at the Institute of Neuroscience and Psychology, University of Glasgow.
+The Healthy Cognition Lab is the research laboratory of Esther K. Papies at the School of Psychology and Neuroscience, University of Glasgow.
+We are a supportive, proudly international team of researchers interested in health and sustainability, and we practice Open Science.

 You can read more about our research here.